wbudic/ServerConfigCentral/README.md

 That provides an perl based centralized CNF configuration solution.

 The current version is  **1.1** and is in the **Moon** stage of the development process.
-Current in early BETA, also with this project, provided is now also an web_server.pl, sporting and showing some initial development, how CNFParser **v.2.6** can be powerfully utilised and used for configuring and creating web pages, for your local network.
+Also with this project, provided is now also an web_server.pl (current in early BETA), sporting and showing some initial development, how CNFParser **v.2.6** can be powerfully utilised and used for configuring and creating web pages, for your local network.

 ## The Concept